stickler syndrome

 A condition similar to Stickler syndrome, called Marshall syndrome, is characterized by a distinctive facial appearance, eye abnormalities, hearing loss, and early-onset arthritis.
 Marshall syndrome can also include short stature.
 Some researchers have classified Marshall syndrome as a variant of Stickler syndrome, while others consider it to be a separate disorder.

-Stickler is believed to be the most common syndrome in the United States and Europe, but one of the rarest to be diagnosed.
+Stickler is believed to be the most common connective tissue syndrome in the United States and Europe, but one of the rarest to be diagnosed.
 Most sufferers have such minor symptoms that they do not seek a diagnoses.
 Those who become patients are generally not correctly diagnosed.
 One study found a 53% error in original diagnosis of patients found in retrospect to have Stickler.
 A lot of patients are only diagnosed with one symptom and called, for example, arthritic or near-sighted.

 Figure 1.
 Stickler syndrome